Back to Business! Launch Your New Business With 10% Off — Start Now

 Licenses and Permits

-Not all businesses require a business license in Singapore.
+Not all businesses in Singapore require a business license.
 However, certain businesses do require one.
 A business license is a permit issued by the Singapore government agency that gives you permission to run a specific type of business.
 Certain types of businesses require a license before they are allowed to operate.
 Here is a table to illustrate businesses and their licenses and permit requirements:

 Can a Foreigner Register a Company in Singapore?